 Visit this show or attend one of our weekend STEAM workshops to discover how art, design, and environmental science can lead to extraordinary inventions that improve our lives.

-Sponsored by the Explore Elmhurst Grant Program
+Sponsored by the Explore Elmhurst Grant Program and The Driskill Foundation

 The nationally traveling exhibition is a program of ExhibitsUSA, a national division of Mid-America Arts Alliance and the National Endowment for the Arts.